 Allo, this is Oma speaking…

-On arrival, Grace jokingly laughed at me and she kept hammering on her earlier advise.
-The celebration was the nextweek but here’s the cutting gist, it was my first time in Lasgidi so in the following days I went sightseeing and also had a sumptuous icecream cone at Palms Mall, Lekki.
+On my arrival, Grace jokingly laughed at me and kept hammering on her earlier advise.
+Her birthday celebration was scheduled for the following week but here’s the cutting gist, it was my first time in Lasgidi so I went sightseeing and also had a sumptuous icecream cone at Palms Mall, Lekki.
 Yummy!
 I just love Lagos city vibes.

 On the d-day, Saturday that is, we combined efforts with our queen to prepare for the big celebration.
 We were two guys (her husband included) and three girls in all, not a big crowd you’d think, together we cooked different delicacies, fried chicken and bought some drinks.

 Later that day, we shut down Barracuda Beach Resort.
 Haha!
-Each of us was supposed to pay an entry fee of 1,500 Naira but we got lucky with a small discount.
-We paid the price for just four persons instead of five, 6,000 Naira only.
+The entry fee was 1,500 Naira but we got lucky with a small discount.
+When combined, we paid the fee for just four persons instead of five, 6,000 Naira only.
 See Awoof!

-Trust me na, I went in search of some culinary adventure so I pampered my taste buds with suya!
+Trust me na, I went in search of some culinary adventure so I pampered my taste buds with sumptuous suya!
 I also rode a horse alone, another first and at the edge of the beach, very close to the shore we took some cool pics and I had the chance to meet a couple strangers.
-It was a good experience but all this could have been ruined by the annoying uber dude who brought my friends and I here, his name was Kunle, this Kunle of a man took a longer route and drove slowly from Grace’s place at Ajah to the beach so the fare would be higher.
-Not cool Kunle.

 Fun Things To Do At Barracuda Beach Resort

 1. Go on a Horseback Ride

 5. Book a Stay at Barracuda (price range: 22,000 – 44,000 Naira)